ChuanMeng/ChuanMeng.github.io/_pages/about.md

 I am Chuan Meng, a third-year Ph.D. candidate in the Information Retrieval Lab (IRLab) at the University of Amsterdam (UvA), supervisors: Prof. dr. [Maarten de Rijke](https://staff.fnwi.uva.nl/m.derijke/bio/) and dr. [Mohammad Aliannejadi](https://aliannejadi.com/).
 Graduation expected in June 2025.

-Additionally, I am currently working as an Applied Scientist intern at Amazon.
+Additionally, I am currently working as an Applied scientist intern at Amazon, working on on Rufus, Amazon’s generative AI-powered shopping assistant.

 Interested in information retrieval (IR) and natural language processing (NLP), with a particular focus on
 - conversational search,